 Kia Niro review

 The Kia Niro is a hybrid small SUV with a five-door body that’s designed to take on the wide range of fashionable rivals with conventional powertrains.
-However, the Niro comes with a Toyota Prius-style self-charging hybrid powertrain, and as such finds itself in competition with a more varied range of rivals, including the Prius itself, and the more sportily styled but less practical Toyota C-HR, as well as a raft of efficient conventional diesel and petrol family hatches and SUVs.
+As it's a hybrid, it's ranged against some quite varied rivals, including the Toyota Prius and the more sportily styled but less practical Toyota C-HR, as well as a raft of efficient conventional diesel and petrol family hatches and SUVs.

 All of which means the potential Niro buyer has a number of rivals with a broad range of desirable qualities, but there’s not much direct competition if you want the usability of a 'self-charging' hybrid powertrain with a relatively conservative exterior – and of course the practicality of the estate-like crossover body.

-Unlike the Niro PHEV, you never need to plug this self-charging 'full' hybrid Niro into the grid to get the best out of it, but of course neither do you get the benefit of a significant electric-only range.
+Unlike the Niro PHEV, you never need to plug this hybrid Niro into the grid to get the best out of it, but of course neither do you get the benefit of a significant electric-only range.

 Under the bonnet, Kia has fitted a 1.6-litre GDi petrol engine, paired with an electric motor to produce 139bhp in total.
 The drivetrain also includes a six-speed dual-clutch automatic transmission.
 The problem is that the Niro hybrid's economy and efficiency isn't up to scratch with rivals like the Prius, and even some diesel alternatives will match or better the Niro's official figures of 58.9mpg and 110g/km.